AntonDybko/Notebook/README.md

 Prerequisites

   - Docker and Docker Compose installed on your system
-  - At least 2GB of free memory for containers

 Quick Start
-Method 1: Using Docker Compose (Recommended)

   - Clone or download the project to your local machine
   - Navigate to the project directory: